gnosis/dex-research/dFusion/dFusionSpec.md

 Function submitSnarkToResolveChallenge(batchId, --snark--)
 ```

-For the time of the challenge period we will store multiple "forks" of the state (one for each submitted solution).
+During the challenge period, multiple "forks" of the state will be stored (one for each submitted solution). .
 While producing a snark proof takes a lot of time, executing the computation in a native program on a local computer is fast.
 Therefore any client should be able to "predict", which challenges will be successful and can thus chose on which fork they want to continue trading.

 ### Finding the batch price: optimization of batch trading surplus (offchain)